sbb-design-systems/lyne-components/README.md

 > compiled by StencilJS and browsable through Storybook

 ## Todo
-- refactor build_release_urls.js with promises
 - in travis, build logs are cluttered.
 Lower log level for semantic-release/npm publish and npm install -g netlify-cli
 - Rename package name to "lyne-components"
 - Decide for Branching-Model
 - Add Merge Checks
 - Add Linter
 - Repo -> Insights -> Community -> Fullfill checklist
-- Semantic-release updates version in package.json, but in the package-lock.json it does not. should we?
 - Prevent push to master
 - npm script ```start``` runs stencil and storybook in parallel.
 We need sequential.
 Problem is that ```start:stencil``` has no exit code since it is serving and watching, so the second sequential command ```start:storybook``` is not run.
 Quick fix is to run them parallel.
 - In Storybook, css changes are not updated in watch mode